-(emphasis supplied by OPC)
+(Emphasis supplied by OPC.)

-Further, in the instant case, OPC notes that WMSI has again proposed significant capital improvements and pro forma adjustments, but they are not identical to those originally proposed in its 2010 Rate Case.
-In the 2010 Rate Case, OPC notes that the proposed capital improvements and pro forma adjustments were the subject of a full evidentiary hearing and were very controversial.
+Further, in the instant case, OPC notes that WMSI has again proposed significant capital improvements and pro forma adjustments, but they are not identical to those originally proposed in its 2010 Rate Case.4 In the 2010 Rate Case, OPC notes that the proposed capital improvements and pro forma adjustments were the subject of a full evidentiary hearing and were very controversial.
 Given the controversial and adversarial nature of issues related to the proposed capital improvements litigated in the 2010 Rate Case, the relationship between the last case and WMSI's proposed improvements in this case, and the significance of the project costs to the customers, OPC believes an evidentiary hearing as opposed to the PAA process would be a more efficient use of limited time and resources.

-Moreover, in the 2010 Rate Case, OPC notes that much attention was directed to the factual assertion that WMSI's president had transferred over time, on a net basis, approximately \$1.2 million of cash from WMSI to himself and/or his unregulated business entity, Brown Management Group ("BMG") or other associated companies.
-Based on this dispute, OPC states that "the Commission voted to order a cash flow audit 'as soon as possible' of WMSI and Account 123 - Investment in Associated Companies (the account that reflected \$1.2 million of cash taken out of WMSI and placed with BMG and/or its president)."
+Moreover, in the 2010 Rate Case, OPC notes that much attention was directed to the factual assertion that WMSI's president had transferred over time, on a net basis, approximately \$1.2 million of cash from WMSI to himself and/or his unregulated business entity, Brown Management Group (BMG) or other associated companies.
+Based on this dispute, OPC states that we "voted to order a cash flow audit 'as soon as possible' of WMSI and Account 123 - Investment in Associated Companies (the account that reflected \$1.2 million of cash taken out of WMSI and placed with BMG and/or its president)."
 Subsequent to that vote, and before the audit could commence, OPC notes that Mr. Brown advised the staff auditor that the security interest in BMG was transferred to WMSI.
-In the WMSI Cash Flow Audit, published on July 29, 2011, the audit staff stated that this transaction had no effect on the conclusions drawn in the report.
+In the WMSI Cash Flow Audit, published on July 29, 2011, our audit staff stated that this transaction had no effect on the conclusions drawn in the report.

 OPC states that it intends to participate fully in issues related to Account 123 and the purported transaction.
-Further, OPC asserts that proceeding directly to an evidentiary hearing track would provide the more efficient means for OPC and the Commission to address those issues.
-Noting that the audit staff determined there was a net receivable from Mr. Gene Brown and associated companies in the amount of \$1,175,075 owed to WMSI, as of December 31, 2010, OPC contends that the conclusion of the Cash Flow Audit Report constitute grounds for revisiting the issue of whether the Commission should impute a return on the net accounts receivable that will offset any revenue deficiency that the Commission may determine in the case.
-Proceeding directly to hearing will enable OPC and the Commission to investigate and address the subject more efficiently than would the PAA process.
+Further, OPC asserts that proceeding directly to an evidentiary hearing would provide the more efficient means for OPC and this Commission to address those issues, and enable OPC and this Commission to investigate and address the subject more efficiently than would the PAA process.
+Noting that our audit staff determined there was a net receivable from Mr. Gene Brown and associated companies in the amount of \$1,175,075 owed to WMSI, as of December 31, 2010, OPC contends that the conclusions of the Cash Flow Audit Report constitute grounds for revisiting the issue of whether we should impute a return on the net accounts receivable that will offset any revenue deficiency that we may determine in the case.

 Although OPC notes that minimizing rate case expense is important, it believes that WMSI's new rate case filing is going to be the subject of contentious disputes.
 That being the case, OPC argues that proceeding first to a PAA Order would add unnecessary time and costs to the rate case for no good purpose or advantage.
 OPC avows that the protest of a PAA Order is virtually assured, and that the five months spent going to a PAA Order would be inefficient.
 Given the controversial nature of WMSI's filing, OPC asserts that proceeding directly to hearing would be more efficient, both as to time requirements and limiting duplication of rate case expense.
-"For the reasons stated above, OPC believes setting this matter immediately for hearing would prevent delay, and promote the just, speedy, and (hopefully) less expensive determination of all the issues to be raised in this docket.
+OPC concludes its argument for going directly to hearing by stating: "For the reasons stated above, OPC believes setting this matter immediately for hearing would prevent delay, and promote the just, speedy, and (hopefully) less expensive determination of all the issues to be raised in this docket.
 See Rule 28-106.211, F.A.C."